 Where however you have not yet established whether there was personal gain, or the degree of personal gain by all of the liable officers, but there are grounds to suspect that the company may soon become insolvent, you will need to take urgent action by following the guidance at CH98670.

 This also means that you cannot change the proportion of the company’s penalty notified to any of the company officers, if the circumstances subsequently change.

 FA08/SCH41/PARA22

+Previous page

+Next page